 We hope this guide to the best neighborhoods for families in Portland was helpful, and if you decide to take the plunge, don’t hesitate to reach out to your friends here at Bellhops.
-As we said, we coordinate local and long distance moving services in Portland, and we would love to help.
+As we said, we are Bellhops—movers in Portland and throughout the country and we would love to help.